Kratom vs. Alcohol: Comparison

 Typically, doctors prescribe drugs like benzos to fight alcohol withdrawal.
-The irony here is that these drugs basically work the same way as alcohol does.
+The irony is that these drugs work the same way alcohol does.
 Ultimately, they’re just going to prolong the withdrawal.

-This is why kratom may be appealing for alcoholics who are going through mild to moderate withdrawal.
+This is why kratom may appeal to alcoholics who are going through mild to moderate alcohol withdrawal.
 Kratom is not a GABAergic drug.
 In other words, it won’t prolong your withdrawal.